Zonasky/.github/profile/README.md

 ## About Us

 At Zonasky, we are passionate about creating innovative plugins that enhance the PocketMine server experience.
-Our team is composed of talented developers who are constantly striving to create the best plugins possible.
+Our team is composed of a talented developer named inaayat (I Can't code that good -skyss0fly) who is constantly striving to create the best plugins possible.

 ## Our Plugins